sam-caldwell/csci-430/docs/Compiler-Directives.md

   canonicalized using `std::filesystem::weakly_canonical`.
 - The root file path is canonicalized once when compiling from a file and propagated through directive detection.

-## MERGE Behavior
+## MERGE Behavior (Completed)
 - When a `MERGE "file"` is encountered, the referenced program is parsed and its lines are appended into the composite program using replace-or-append semantics:
   - If a merged line number matches an existing number, it replaces the existing line (conflict resolution by replace).
   - Otherwise, the line is appended.
-- `MERGE` does not push a new frame onto the import stack; the merged lines are not scanned recursively for further import processing during this pass.
+- `MERGE` does not push a new frame onto the import stack; the merged lines are not scanned recursively for further import processing during this pass (strictly a front-end directive).
 - `MERGE` never renumbers imported lines; line numbers are preserved as written.
+Duplicate numbers replace existing composite lines at the time of merge; subsequent lines with the same number from the including file are appended as written.

 ## CHAIN/RUN Behavior
 - Each referenced program is parsed at compile time and assigned a region base in 1000-line increments (1000, 2000, …)